QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 These probability density functions help us understand mechanics underlying the  **peculiar property** of our multiplicative martingale

-* As :math:`T` grows, most of the probability mass shifts leftward toward zero --.
+* As :math:`T` grows, most of the probability mass shifts leftward toward zero.

 * For example, note that most  mass is near :math:`1` for :math:`T =10` or :math:`T = 100` but
   most of it is near :math:`0` for :math:`T = 5000`.